Canon 1D vs Nikon D3100

 |Nikon D5000« »||Y||mono||mono||-||-||mini||2.0||-||-||-||Nikon D5000|

 Both the 1D and the D3100 have been discontinued, but can regularly be found used on eBay.
 The 1D was replaced by the Canon 1D Mark II, while the D3100 was followed by the Nikon D3200.
+Further information on the two cameras, as well as related accessories, can be found on the Canon and Nikon websites.

 Review summary: Canon 1D vs Nikon D3100